Skip to main content

 “Me.”
 She said as she extended her arms to Lekha who crawled out from under the table onto Aniruddha’s lap to reach Bondita.

-“This is great, I spend the whole day entertaining her and you come home and she forgets me.”
-He shook his head as Bondita kissed her daughter who hugged her tight.
+“This is great, I spend the whole day entertaining her, and you come home and she forgets me.”
+He shook his head as Bondita kissed her daughter, who hugged her tightly.
 She giggled.

 “See how it feels to be on the other side.”
 She stuck out her tongue at him and returned her attention to Lekha.